cppf/os-nitros/README.md

 ### Design requirements

-1. Minimal simple, and yet a strong OS concept
+1. Minimal simple, and yet a relatively strong OS concept

-2. Ensure minimal RAM overhead (Flash overhead is a non-issue)
+2. Try to minimize RAM overhead (Flash overhead is a non-issue)

-3. Ensure proper event handling, and fast execution.
+3. Try proper event handling, and fast execution.

-4. Support driver installation and removel.
+4. Support driver installation and removal.

-5. No fifth requirement.
+5. Yet to explore.

-Non-preemtive task switching is a simple concept, and has low overhead.
-It removes the randomness is execution, which can be a necessary evil in certain types of embedded systems.
+Non-preemptive task switching is probably a simple concept, and has relatively low overhead.
+It helps removes some randomness is execution, which might be a necessary evil in certain types of embedded systems.

 ### Events

-1. Simple
+1. Could be Simple

 2. Easy to implement.